 Ashlan produced groundbreaking digital documentaries focusing on our natural world.
 The first expedition, Treasures of the Terai, follows Cousteau on an adventure around Nepal, searching for endangered Indian tigers and one-horned rhinos.
 She also joins husband Philippe Cousteau as a host and team leader of EarthEcho International Expeditions, an innovative initiative designed to bring science alive for 21st century learners.

-Cousteau is currently an ambassador for The North Face, Aqua Lung and as the Eco Luxury Ambassador and celebrity blogger for DotLuxury.
+Cousteau is currently a global ambassador for Aqua Lung and Hilton Hotel’s Curio Collection.
 Cousteau served as an ocean ambassador for La Mer Skin Care’s Blue Heart Campaign in 2016.
 Ashlan has also created alignments with other corporate partners including BMW, Murad Skin Care and Wella Hair Care.

 In addition to her work in journalism and the environment, Ashlan holds a deep passion for animal welfare and children’s health.
 She a supporter for and hosted many events for Starlight Children’s Foundation, Susan G. Komen, the Humane Society and the Inspiration Awards.
 Ashlan currently sits on the Board of the Environmental Media Association.